SuperYuro/dotfiles-linux/README.md

 # dotfiles-linux

-Config files for Linux
+My config files for Linux

 ## Compatibilities

-- ArchLinux
-- ArchWSL
+- All Debian-based distributions (WSL2 is included)

 ## Requirements